tiy-tn-fee-2016-summer/gitbook/week-2/day-1/index.md

     - What are we using?
       * Why that one?
 * Scaffolding with Yeoman and SASS Broccoli
-  - `npm install -g yo generator-sass-broccoli`
+  - `npm install -g yo ember-cli generator-sass-broccoli`
   - `yo sass-broccoli`
 * SASS Lint
   - `apm install linter-sass-lint`